joe-jngigi/joe_jngigi_beta/docs/README.md

 ));
 ```

 > **NB** This type declaration ensures that when you use the `eachData` object in your code, it should adhere to this specific structure with the defined data types.
-For example, it prevents you from assigning a non-number value to the id property or a non-string value to the title property.
+For example, it prevents you from assigning a non-number value to the `id` property or a non-string value to the title property.

-check out the code structure in [Learning Typescript](https://github.com/joe-jngigi/next_learn_dev/blob/next/app/typescript/page.tsx)
+Check out the code structure in [Learning Typescript](https://github.com/joe-jngigi/next_learn_dev/blob/next/app/typescript/page.tsx)

 ## Mouse event

-You note that when you are handling the button and you want to perform an event, it will need to have a mouse event paramater passed in to do the `e.preventDefault`.
+You note that when you are handling the button, and you want to perform an event, it will need to have a mouse event parameter passed in to do the `e.preventDefault`.
 If you hover on the `onClick` event used it the button, it will show the data type required for the button.

 ```TS
 const handleClick = (e: React.MouseEvent<HTMLButtonElement>) =>{